-Despite Hyper-Aggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive
+Despite Hyperaggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive

 Days later he announced the revival of a George W. Bush administration crime-fighting strategy, Project Safe Neighborhoods.
 It involves sending another 40 federal prosecutors to districts experiencing a spike in crime, and directing federal prosecutors to collaborate with local law enforcement on reducing violent crime.

-Critics noted Sessions’s approach dovetailed with the Trump administration’s overall “tough on crime” agenda, and efforts to paint all migrants as dangerous to justify harsh immigration policies.
+Critics noted Sessions’s approach dovetailed with the Trump administration’s overall “tough on crime” agenda and efforts to paint all migrants as dangerous to justify harsh immigration policies.

 More Funding for Combatting Gang Activity